 Liquid emulsion printing examples

 There is no way to make two exactly the same prints.
 Each individual print is slightly different from the next in its edition due to the physical nature of creating the prints.
-Have a look at my Venice, Street photography and New York City printings to see some examples.
+Have a look at my Venice and New York City printings to see some examples.